Honcker/frontend_code_interview/README.md

-# Honcker Frontend Test
+# Rodo Frontend Test

-## Requirements
+### A) HTML/CSS Requirements
 - Extract assets from the `Front End Dev Test.sketch` Sketch File
+ - Not necessary to extract all elements if you don't have Sketch app (www.sketch.com)
+- Convert to HTML with CSS inline (No CSS frameworks)
+- The frontend must be responsive

+You will be judged on html and css semantics and Overall responsiveness.

+### B) Frontend Engineer Requirements (including A)
 - The search bar should be a component (vuejs/reactjs)
-- The design must be responsive

-### Extra Credit
+#### Extra Credit
-- Serve these pages in a node.js server(Express.JS)
-  - Have the search component call a nodejs/expressjs backend
 - Utilize Assets/Typefaces for embedding fonts
 - Write a unit test for the search component

+We analyze only what is completed in the time given :)